webplatform/docs/concepts/programming/javascript/values/index.md

 </table>
 <p>The JavaScript use of the Unicode escape sequence is different from Java.
 In JavaScript, the escape sequence is never interpreted as a special character first.
 For example, a line terminator escape sequence inside a string does not terminate the string before it is interpreted by the function.
 JavaScript ignores any escape sequence if it is used in comments.
 In Java, if an escape sequence is used in a single comment line, it is interpreted as an Unicode character.
 For a string literal, the Java compiler interprets the escape sequences first.
 For example, if a line terminator escape character (e.g., \u000A) is used in Java, it terminates the string literal.
 In Java, this leads to an error, because line terminators are not allowed in string literals.
 You must use \n for a line feed in a string literal.
 In JavaScript, the escape sequence works the same way as \n.</p>
 <h3 id="Unicode_characters_in_JavaScript_files">Unicode characters in JavaScript files</h3>
 <p>Earlier versions of Gecko assumed the Latin-1 character encoding for JavaScript files loaded from XUL.
 Starting with Gecko 1.8, the character encoding is inferred from the XUL file's encoding.
-Please see <a href="https:/developer.mozilla.org/en-US/docs/International_characters_in_XUL_JavaScript" title="en-US/docs/International_characters_in_XUL_JavaScript">International characters in XUL JavaScript</a> for more information.</p>
+Please see [https:/developer.mozilla.org/en-US/docs/International_characters_in_XUL_JavaScript International characters in XUL JavaScript] for more information.</p>
 <h3 id="Displaying_characters_with_Unicode">Displaying characters with Unicode</h3>
 <p>You can use Unicode to display the characters in different languages or technical symbols.
 For characters to be displayed properly, a client such as Mozilla Firefox or Netscape needs to support Unicode.
 Moreover, an appropriate Unicode font must be available to the client, and the client platform must support Unicode.
 Often, Unicode fonts do not display all the Unicode characters.
 Some platforms, such as Windows 95, provide partial support for Unicode.</p>
 <p>To receive non-ASCII character input, the client needs to send the input as Unicode.
 Using a standard enhanced keyboard, the client cannot easily input the additional characters supported by Unicode.
 Sometimes, the only way to input Unicode characters is by using Unicode escape sequences.</p>
-<p>For more information on Unicode, see the <a href="http://www.unicode.org/">Unicode Home Page</a> and The Unicode Standard, Version 2.0, published by Addison-Wesley, 1996.</p>
+<p>For more information on Unicode, see the [http://www.unicode.org/|Unicode Home Page] and The Unicode Standard, Version 2.0, published by Addison-Wesley, 1996.</p>
 <h2 id="Resources">Resources</h2>
 <ul>
-  <li><a href="http://0xcc.net/jsescape/" title="Text Escaping and Unescaping in JavaScript">Text Escaping and Unescaping in JavaScript</a> – an utility to convert characters in JavaScript unicode values</li>
+  <li>[http://0xcc.net/jsescape/ Text Escaping and Unescaping in JavaScript] – an utility to convert characters in JavaScript unicode values</li>
 </ul>
 }}
 {{See_Also_Section}}